TBeijen/tbnl-hugo/content/post/2023-12-18-why-kubernetes-api-not-servers.md

 	- Both can be used to build great things.
 	- Of all the complexities Kubernetes can bring, servers don't need to be the biggest issue

-[^footnote_social_media_debate]: Debate on social media meaning: 90% shouting, 10% listening, and needing to seach for nuance while avoiding to get carried away.
+[^footnote_social_media_debate]: Debate on social media meaning: 90% shouting, 10% listening, and needing to search for the insights beyond the noise, while avoiding getting carried away.